mtxr/SublimeText-SQLTools/index.md

 ## Auto Complete

-After you select one connection, SQLTools prepare auto completions for you.
+After you select one connection, SQLTools will prepare auto completions for you.

 PS: For a better experience, add this line to your sublime settings file